shihasck/android-audio-sensei/README.md

 ## Add custom layout

-If you want to add you owm custom design (i encourage you to do so), you just need to provide your layout file via the attribute `app:custom_layout="@layout/custom_player"`
+If you want to add your own custom design (i encourage you to do so), you just need to provide your layout file via the attribute `app:custom_layout="@layout/custom_player"`

 ```xml